KRI Operations

 Chemchemal Field

-Building on the immense potential of the Chemchemal field, Pearl Petroleum also announced commencement of appraisal and initial development of the field to appraise the Chemchemal Cretaceous reservoir and initiate production of up to 75 MMscfd by the end of 2026.
+Building on the substantial potential of the Chemchemal field, Pearl Petroleum has initiated appraisal activities targeting the Chemchemal Cretaceous reservoir, with plans to commence production of up to 75 MMscfd.
 The partners have committed $160 million to drill three wells, install an extended well test (EWT) facility, and construct associated enabling infrastructure.

 Development kri